MShabi/Weapon-id-database-visualized/README.md

 ## Updating data
 An effort was made with this project to create a visualisation that can withstand changes made to the the original data.
 The script `weapscrap.js` fetches the data and saves is as `WeaponsDB.json` locally.
 This manipulation can be done every few months in oder to have the latest version of the database.

+### About Small Arms Survey:
+*The Small Arms Survey provides expertise on all aspects of small arms and armed violence.*

+*As a global centre of excellence, the Small Arms Survey generates evidence-based, impartial, and policy-relevant knowledge and analysis on small arms and armed violence issues for governments, policy-makers, researchers, and civil society.
+The Survey is a project of the Graduate Institute of International and Development Studies in Geneva, Switzerland.*

+*The Survey has an international staff with expertise in security studies, political science, law, economics, development studies, sociology, and criminology.
+About half of the Survey’s team is based in Geneva.
+The Survey also has an office in Washington DC.* (Small Arms Survey)

 ## Autors
 All work preset here was made by Nicolas Rojas & Maxime Shabi as evaluation for "Visualisation de données", a master class by prof. Isaac Pante at University of Lausanne - Spring 2019.